IdrisGit/MarkUp/README.md

 - **Filter with Precision:** Quickly find the notes you need using the advanced filtering feature.
 Filter notes based on titles, tags, or a combination of both, ensuring you find the right information in no time.

+- **Real-time Markdown Preview:** See a live preview of your notes as you write them in Markdown.
+Instantly visualize how your formatted text will look, making it easier to create well-structured content.

 - **Automatic Tag Updates:** Enjoy seamless tag management.
 When you update a tag, React-NoteTaker automatically reflects the changes across all notes tagged with that specific tag.
 Say goodbye to manual tag updates and save valuable time.

 - **Intuitive User Interface:** React-NoteTaker boasts an intuitive and user-friendly interface.
 With its clean design and straightforward navigation, you can focus on your notes without any distractions.